-Workers' Compensation may provide benefits in the event that an intern incurs a work-related injury or occupational disease.
+Workers' Compensation may provide benefits if an intern incurs a work-related injury or occupational disease.
 If an intern/employee is injured on the job, no matter how minor the injury, the intern/employee should report it as promptly as possible to his/her supervisor.